-Once a password has been set and the power on lock is activated, the projector cannot be used unless the correct password is entered every time the projector is started.

-Once a password has been set and the splash screen lock is activated, you cannot change the splash screen that displays at projector startup unless the correct password is entered.
+Tonce a password has been set, the projector cannot be used unless the correct password is entered every time the projector is started.
+Once a password has been set and the Splash Screen Lock is activated, you cannot change the splash screen that display at projector startup unless the correct password is entered.

-- Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings menu.
-Press Mode/enter on the projector or ENTER on the remote control.
-The Security Settings page displays. - Highlight Change Security Settings and press Mode/enter on the projector or ENTER on the remote control. - As pictured to the right, the four arrow buttons (▲, ►, ♥, ◀) respectively represent 4 digits (1, 2, 3, 4).
-According to the password you desire to set, press the arrow buttons to enter six digits for the password. - 4.
-Confirm the new password by re-entering the new password.

-Once the password is set, the OSD menu returns to the Security Settings page.
+- 1. Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings menu.
+Press MODE/ENTER.
+The Security Settings page displays. - 2.
+Highlight Power on Lock and select On by pressing $\triangleleft/\triangleright$. - 3.
+As pictured to the right, the four arrow keys (\(\), ∇ , \triangleleft , \triangleright) respectively represent 4 digits (1, 2, 3, 4).
+According to the password you desire to set, press the arrow keys to enter five digits for the password. - 4.
+Confirm the new password by re-entering the new password. - Once the password is set, the OSD menu returns to the Security Settings page.

-- To activate the Power On Lock function, press ▲/▼ to highlight Power On Lock and press ◄/► to select On. - 6.
-To activate the Splash Screen Lock function, press ▲/▼ to highlight Splash Screen Lock and press ◀/► to select On.

-When the Splash Screen Lock is activated, the My Screen function in the SYSTEM SETUP: Basic menu will be password-protected.
+- 5. To activate the Power on Lock function, press ▲ /▼ to highlight Power on Lock and press $\blacktriangleleft/\triangleright$ to select On. - 6.
+To activate the Splash Screen Lock function, press ▲ /▼ to highlight Splash Screen Lock and press $\triangleleft/\triangleright$ to select On.
+When the Splash Screen Lock is activated, the My Screen function in the SYSTEM SETUP: Basic menu will be password protected.

-IMPORTANT: The digits being input will display as asterisks on-screen.
+The digits being input will display as asterisks on-screen.
 Write your selected password down here in this manual in advance or right after the password is entered so that it is available to you should you ever forget it.